SimonBlanke/Hyperactive/README.md

 - memory = True
-  - Possible parameter types: (bool)
+  - Possible parameter types: (bool, "share")
   - Whether or not to use the "memory"-feature.
 The memory is a dictionary, which gets filled with parameters and scores during the optimization run.
 If the optimizer encounters a parameter that is already in the dictionary it just extracts the score instead of reevaluating the objective function (which can take a long time).
-If there are multiple jobs for the same objective function then the memory dictionary is automatically shared between the different processes.
+If memory is set to "share" and there are multiple jobs for the same objective function then the memory dictionary is automatically shared between the different processes.

 - memory_warm_start = None
   - Possible parameter types: (pandas dataframe, None)